Topics on this page

-Each instance created by Auto Scaling will need to have a Deep Security Agent installed on it.
+Each instance created by Auto Scaling will need to have an agent installed on it.
 There are two ways that you can do this: you can include a pre-installed agent in the EC2 instance used to create the AMI, or you install the agent by including a deployment script in the launch configuration for the AMI.
 There are pros and cons for each option:

-If you have an EC2 instance already configured with a Deep Security Agent, you can use that instance to create the AMI for Auto Scaling.
+If you have an EC2 instance already configured with an agent, you can use that instance to create the AMI for Auto Scaling.
 Before creating the AMI, you must deactivate the agent on the EC2 instance and stop the instance: